Injured in a Slip, Trip, or Fall? Our Philadelphia Premises Liability Lawyers Fight for Full Compensation

-The Law Offices of Craig A. Altman is the personal injury law firm Philadelphians trust after serious fall incidents.
+The Law Offices of Craig A. Altman is the personal injury law firm that Philadelphians trust after serious fall incidents.
 Every slip-and-fall case is led by an experienced personal injury attorney who investigates unsafe conditions, secures surveillance footage, and, if a fair settlement isn’t offered, files a full personal injury lawsuit for maximum compensation.
 You pay nothing up front; our fee comes from the recovery we win for you.

 From our Center City office, we fight for injured Pennsylvanians across the Greater Philadelphia area, including Bucks, Montgomery, Delaware, and Chester Counties.